ministryofjustice/security-guidance/policies/privileged-user-guide.md

 For further details about privileged user responsibilities, see the guides below.

+- [privileged Account Management Guide](privileged-account-management-guide.md): provides the guidelines to ensure that privileged accounts are securely managed.
 - [Logging Guide](privileged-user-logging-and-protective-monitoring-guide.md): provides information about security procedures privileged users should implement to conduct logging activities.
 - [Backups, Removable Media and Incident Management Guide](privileged-user-backups-removable-media-and-incident-management-guide.md): provides information that privileged users should follow to reduce the impact of and respond to a security incident.
 - [Configuration, Patching and Change Management Guide](privileged-user-configuration-patching-and-change-management-guide.md): provides privileged users with guidance to ensure that systems are configured securely, change is managed correctly and systems are patched regularly.